ahmadmtaleb2/clj_cheat_sheets/a0-clojure.md

 - Java programs are usually distributed as JAR files.
 - The Java program clojure.jar reads Clojure source code and produces Java bytecode.
 - That Java bytecode is then executed by the same JVM process already running clojure.jar.

+## Clojure Reader
+- most Clojure prgrams begin life as text files
+- it is the reader's task to parse the text and produce the data structure for the compiler to see
+- this is not a phase of the compiler
+- The reader is represented by the function **read**, which reads the next **form** (not character) from a stream, and returns the object represented by that form.
+- the reader may read the source either from .clj or be given a series of expressions interactively
+- the reader produces Clojure data
+- the clojure compiler then produces the bytecode for the JVM.
+- the unit of source code is a Clojure expression, not a Clojure source file
+- Source files are read as a series of expressions, just as if you typed those expression interactively at the REPL
+- Separating the reader and the compiler is a key separation that makes room for macros.
+Macros are special functions that take code (as data) amd emit code (as data)

 # ns
 - ns declare a namespace